 Does not require on-campus meetings, except for two exams which must be taken in the HCC Test Center.
 (For more information see the “Exam” section below on this page.)

 The communication in the class will take place through emails and a weekly discussion.

 I will also provide my on-campus office schedule, and my home phone number.

-This course has a required face-to-face orientation.
-Check the list of scheduled orientations for the date, time, and location.
+This course does not have a face-to-face orientation.
 Please check my email message to you for more information about the orientation and the option to participate in an online orientation.

 Review the “What you should know before you register” section of the Distance Learning Homepage.

 Two exams, consisting of multiple choice and short-answer questions